hhu-bsinfo/dxapps/dxa-pagerank/README.md

 # DXRAM dxa-pageRank
+This application is not ready to run so far.

 V0.1
 This DXRAM application provides a pageRank implementaion for the in-memory key-value Store [DXRAM](https://github.com/hhu-bsinfo/dxram/).
 It has been implemented by Constantin Eiteneuer, 2019.